fbpx

 It becomes about what allows you to breathe.

-It becomes about what allows you to feel.
+What allows you to feel.

 And what remains once there is no longer any need to prove anything.

 They are not buying art to fill walls.
-They are creating spaces that hold them.

 In that world, emotion has become the rarest luxury of all.

-The Shift From Display To Presence
+From Display to Presence

-Luxury is often still marketed as something external.
+Luxury is still often marketed as something external.
+Exclusive access.
+Limited editions.
+Rare materials.

-But my collectors are not chasing arrival.
-They have already arrived.
+But the people drawn to my work are not chasing arrival.

-Why Emotional Luxury Is The Final Layer
+Emotional Luxury Is the Final Layer of Wealth

 Emotional luxury moves differently.

 It cannot be manufactured.
-It cannot be displayed easily.

-It cannot be explained through product descriptions or spec sheets.
+It cannot be explained through product descriptions.

 It lives in how something meets you privately.